Do LLMs Really Know What They Don't Know? Internal States Mainly Reflect Knowledge Recall Rather Than Truthfulness: Challenges of Refusal Tuning

 Figure~\ref{fig:refusal-tuning-llama} shows that training with UHs leads to strong generalization across UHs, with refusal ratios of 82\% for LLaMA.
 However, this effect does not transfer to AHs, where refusal ratios fall to 28\%, respectively.
 Moreover, some FA cases are mistakenly refused (29.5\%).
 These results confirm that UHs share a common activation subspace, supporting generalization within the category, while AHs and FAs lie outside this space.
 By contrast, training with AHs produces poor generalization.
 On AH test samples, refusal ratio is only 33\%, validating that their subject-specific hidden states prevent consistent refusal learning.
 Generalization to UHs is also weak (23.5\%), again reflecting the divergence between AH and UH activation spaces.

-Overall, these findings show that \textbf{the generalizability of refusal tuning is fundamentally limited by the heterogeneous nature of hallucinations}.
-UH representations are internally consistent enough to support refusal generalization, but AH representations are too diverse for either UH-based or AH-based training to yield a broadly applicable and reliable refusal capability.
+Overall, these findings indicate that \textbf{the generalizability of refusal tuning is constrained by the heterogeneous nature of hallucinations}.
+While UH representations are internally consistent enough to support learnable refusal generalization, AH representations are too geometrically diverse for the model to learn a consistent and robust refusal pattern.